 Solution: Pneumatophore is a special type of breathing root, which is stemmed out from the subterranean root system.
 It helps the plants of salt marshes to absorb oxygen and other gases from the air.

-2. in Which Area, Pneumatophores are Found?
+2. In Which Area are Pneumatophores Found?

 Solution: Usually, pneumatophores are found in mangrove forests.
 Mangrove forests are located in the river bank areas and coastal areas, where the rivers meet the sea.
-The soil of the mangrove forests is often washed with seawater and the forest becomes salt marshes.
+The soil of the mangrove forests are often washed with seawater and the forest becomes salt marshes.

 3. Give One Example of the Mangrove Plant, Which Has Pneumatophores.